Restorationism: Separate Baptists

-Groups arising during the Second Great Awakening
+Groups arising in the era of the Second Great Awakening

 The ideal of restoring a "primitive" form of Christianity grew in popularity in the United States after the American Revolution.
 This desire to restore a purer form of Christianity played a role in the development of many groups during this period, known as the Second Great Awakening, including the Mormons, Baptists and Shakers.
 Several factors made the restoration sentiment particularly appealing during this time period.